azeller/mailchimpsubscribe/README.md

 * **Option 2:** Set the FormIt scriptProperty &mailchimpListId to the correct Mailchimp List ID
 * Add MailChimpSubscribe to your FormIt hooks
 * Add in your chunk the placeholder fi.error.mailchimp, which holds all Mailchimp error messages.
-* Add a field called newsgroup, if the value of this field is set to yes, the user will be subscribed to the mailchimp list.
+* Add a field called newsgroup, if the value of this field is set to "1", the user will be subscribed to the mailchimp list.

 ## Properties
 | Property                     | Description                                                                              | Default value |